tmcclell/AIforSustainability/docs/green-software-story.md

 The SCI was adopted by ISO in 2024 becoming an industry standard.

-After creating multiple use case to demonstrate how to calculate carbon in software and the evolution of genAI," Tammy became inspired to create a solution.
+After creating multiple use cases to demonstrate how to calculate carbon in software and the evolution of genAI," Tammy became inspired to create a solution.
 She wanted something that would:

 1. Allow software architects to have AI analysis a software diagram.
 2. Understand the components of the diagram.
-3. Allow the developer to observe efficiency characters of the diagram.
+3. Allow the developer to observe utilization characteristics of the components in the diagram including CPU and Memory utilization data.
-4. Calculate the SCI score and return it to the user along with recommendations of how to reduce the score.
+4. Calculate the SCI score for each component of the diagram.
+5. Return a final aggregate number for all components of the diagram and return it to the user.
+6. Pass recommendations of how to reduce the score back to the user.

 ### Technical Planning Phase

-The solution must connect with agents existing in Azure AI Foundry named AZURE_AI_EMBODIED, AZURE_AI_ENERGY, AZURE_AI_SCI_ASSISTANT built on gpt4o modern with the latest version.
+The solution must connect with agents already existing in Azure AI Foundry named AZURE_AI_EMBODIED, AZURE_AI_ENERGY, AZURE_AI_SCI_ASSISTANT built on gpt4o modern with the latest version.

 ### User Experience Goals